 When appointed the school master took the school trustees to the local tavern and treated them to their satisfaction.
 In addition if you didn’t Larn you got a Licken.

-Most of the spelling and reading, however, was learned in the Sunday Schools.
+Most of the spelling and reading, however, was learned in the Sunday schools.
 It started with the alphabet and ended with four syllable words.

 In 1844 the log cabin school was moved to the corner of the Methodist’s grave yard.
 Here the pupils watched funerals for pass time.
 During this period the schools were not free.
 In fact they did not become entirely free until 1854.
-Private schools were operated by the Presbyterian church and other religious groups.
+Private schools were operated by the Presbyterian Church and other religious groups.
 Large land owners had their children taught at home.

 The first frame school house was built in 1849.